 Some additional decoders can be added.
-Implement the function LLDISPLAY_EXTRA_IMPL_decodeImage to add a new decoder (see LLDISPLAY_EXTRA: Display Extra Features).
+Implement the function LLUI_DISPLAY_IMPL_decodeImage to add a new decoder.
 The implementation must respect the following rules:

-• Fills the LLDISPLAY_SImage structure with the image characteristics: width, height and format.
+• Fills the MICROUI_Image structure with the image characteristics: width, height and format.

 Note: The output image format might be different than the expected format (given as argument).
 In this way, the display module will perform a conversion after the decoding step.
 During this conversion, an out of memory error can occur because the final RAW image cannot be allocated.